HandicapUpdated 2026

 When you submit a score for handicap purposes, you don't submit your raw gross score.
 You submit an Adjusted Gross Score, which caps each hole at your maximum score for handicap purposes (net double bogey: your par + 2 + any handicap strokes you receive on that hole).

 This prevents one catastrophic hole from distorting your Handicap Index unfairly.
+Your submitted AGS then feeds into the handicap differential formula — the per-round figure the WHS uses to calculate your Handicap Index.

 Example: Par-4 hole, SI 3, playing handicap 10 → you receive 1 shot → max score is 4+2+1 = 7.
 Even if you took 11, you write 7 for handicap purposes.